How to Replace the HID Ballast/Computer/ECU

 7h) Here's where my pics just won't match up exactly, this one is the closest I have.
 Now that the 2 braided shields have been removed you should just have the 2 ballasts with wires coming out of them (uncut), 1 original and 1 replacement.
 In this step you want to cut the wires of each to match the OEM length.
 You can lay them out like this to make it easier.
 As you can see I staggered my cuts a bit and moved the longer wires to the new ballast.
 You can either use butt-connectors and electrical tape or solder the connections and use heatshrink tubing or electrical tape to cover it.
 Now you just install the braided metal shielding and assemble the ballast reverse of removal.
 Remember not to install the bulb connection until you've fed the wiring through the headlight assembly!

 8) Now you can reassemble the headlight bulb connector and put everything back together reverse of removal.
-Before putting the headlight assembly back in I'd recommend hooking up the wiring harnesses and testing to make sure the headlight turns on.
+Before putting the headlight assembly back in completely I'd recommend hooking up the wiring harnesses and testing to make sure the headlight turns on.
 If so you can put it completely back together and congratulate yourself on the hundreds of dollars you just saved!

 - HID ballast replacement discussion on PriusChat.com.